Kiran-Karandikar/env-file-for-github-actions/base/docs/source/developing-locally-docker.rst

 Run the Stack
 -------------

-This brings up both Django and PostgreSQL.
-The first time it is run it might take a while to get started, but subsequent runs will occur quickly.

 Open a terminal at the project root and run the following for local development::

     $ docker compose -f local.yml up